Losing a loved one is a heart wrenching time for anyone.

 - If you’d like the funeral cars to come to your home before the funeral or take a special route to the venue we can.
 Maybe you’d like to use a special vehicle, horse drawn hearse for example, we can make that happen.

-- Funerals are exempt from the current restrictions on gatherings and there is no limit on the number of mourners that can attend the funeral.
-In practice numbers are still limited by the COVID-19 secure policies of the venues we work with.
+- Funerals are exempt from any restrictions on gatherings and there is no limit on the number of mourners that can attend the funeral.
+In practice numbers may be limited by the COVID-19 secure policies of the venues we work with.
 Ask us about the rules at the cemetery or crematorium you’re thinking of using as they do vary.
+Some venues may strongly encourage the use of face coverings and observance of 2m distancing when inside.

 - If you’d like us to stream or record the funeral service for others to see we can.

 - It's important to support each other after a funeral.
-We can organise an ashes scattering, ashes internment or stone setting for up to 30 people after the funeral.
-The same limit of 30 people applies for a reception after a funeral although if you prefer we can help you sort out a virtual reception after the funeral using Zoom.
+We can organise an ashes scattering, ashes internment or stone setting for you after the funeral.
+The rules on face coverings don’t apply in hospitality settings so we can organise for a reception to be held after a funeral although if you prefer we can help you sort out a virtual reception after the funeral using Zoom.
 It's not a hug but it is one way to be with friends and family when you need them most.

-- If you’re organising a remembrance event after the restrictions on gatherings are lifted we can help.
+- If you’re organising a remembrance event now the restrictions on gatherings are lifted we can help.
 Find more advice here.

 - Whether you want to sort a headstone for a grave, scattering ashes or a choose a special memorial keepsake to remember someone by we can help.